Automated Workflows: Overview

 On step 4, review your changes.
 To submit, enter the number of findings associated with the workflow (shown at the upper left) in the yellow box at the bottom.

-Updating the automation stop date for a workflow in the Approved state: For an approved workflow, the Workflows page explicitly lets you modify the automation stop date.
-You can find this option on the workflow card.
+For an approved workflow, the Workflows page explicitly lets you modify the automation stop date.
+Open up the Options menu on the workflow card.
+Then click Update Automation Stop Date to open up the dialogue.

 Resolving Issues with Creating an Automated Workflow